 C. Chemistry Accelerated: Students with high ability and interest in science might choose this course.
-It meets every day for 40 minutes.
 It does have math and science requirements:

 Math: completion of or concurrent enrollment in Advanced Algebra, Geometry / Advanced Algebra Block, or Advanced Algebra / Trig.

 Science: You MUST earn a B- or better in both semesters of Biology, and an A- or better is strongly recommended.